Safe-Surfer/SafeSurfer-Desktop/README.md

 ## Bugs
 If you have any issues or have found bugs in this software, please report to https://gitlab.com/safesurfer/SafeSurfer-Desktop/issues

+## Screenshots
+For screenshots of the app, please refer to the `screenshots` folder.

 ## Build dependencies
 Linux: nodejs npm (libgconf2-dev on Debian based systems)